cpu/acmeshell/README.md

 an active ACME account at startup from `acmeshell.account.json` in the current directory.

-If that file doesn't, ACMEShell will create a new account with the ACME server and save it to `acmeshell.account.json` to use the next time `acmeshell` starts.
+If that file doesn't exist, ACMEShell will create a new account with the ACME server and save it to `acmeshell.account.json` to load the next time `acmeshell` starts.
+If you would prefer ACMEShell exit if an existing `acmeshell.account.json` account doesn't exist rather than creating it provide `-autoregister=false`.

-You can disable `acmeshell` automatically creating an account if one doesn't exist by using `-autoregister=false`.
-In this case if the `acmeshell.account.json` file doesn't exist `acmeshell` will still startup but there will be no active account and many commands will not work until one is created with `newAccount`.
+If you want ACMEShell to startup without loading or creating an account you can specify both `-autoregister=false` and `-account=""`.
+Afterwards ACMEShell will start with no active account and many commands will not work until one is created and switched to with `newAccount`.

 By default no contact address is provided when automatically creating an account at startup.
 Use `-contact=some-email@address.com` to set a contact address when